Covenant of Heroes

 “Have no fear, friend.
 If I were one of the other two, you’d be dead by now.
 Consider yourself lucky that I found you.”

 The Mind Among is an archmage of unfathomable arcane talent.
-Famously covered in a shimmering layer of liquid armor, he is also occasionally referred to as the Angel of Covenant, both for his gracious manner and startlingly silver appearance.
+Famously covered in a shimmering layer of liquid armor, he is also occasionally referred to as the Angel of Covenant, both for his gracious manner and startlingly metallic appearance.
 The Mind Among founded the Librarium University, and has been the ruling figure there for as long as Covenant has existed.
 It is said that the Librarium is the sum of all knowledge that the Mind Among has accumulated, although none but the greatest archmages have access to all of its vaults.
 Soft-spoken and rational, the Mind Among generally takes the foreground when negotiating with extra-planar entities, and will attempt to seek peaceable solutions to most situations.
 Virtually every scholar and spellcaster in Covenant has at one point or another studied within the halls of his University, and all mages in Covenant bear the image of his familiar as his sigil: an eye with a pair of feathered wings.

 The Shadow Who Waits Below